 On August 9, 2021, the Intergovernmental Panel on Climate Change (IPCC) released its 6th Assessment Report on the Physical Science Basis for climate change.
 The latest report confirms the findings of previous IPCC reports, namely the contribution of man-made greenhouse gases to global warming and the link between climate change and increasingly frequent extreme weather events such as heat waves, heavy precipitation and periods of drought.

 The report is the first of four publications that together make up the 6th Assessment Report on Climate Change.
 The Synthesis Report is scheduled for spring 2022.

 The IPCC Assessment Reports are elaborated in a cycle that lasts approximately seven years.
 The structure of the Assessment Reports is always the same and consists of four volumes, the first three containing the reports of the three IPCC Working Groups and the fourth the Synthesis Report:

 - Impacts, Adaptation and Vulnerability

-It is now working on its sixth assessment report, which will be published in 2022.
-In 2018, the IPCC issued a Special Report on the impacts of global warming at 1.5°C above pre-industrial levels.
-And in 2019, it issued two other Special Reports, one on ocean and cryosphere and another on land.
+In 2014 the IPCC had completed its Fifth Assessment Report (AR5).
+In 2018, the IPCC released a Special Report on the impacts of global warming of 1.5°C above pre-industrial levels.
+And in 2019, it released two more Special Reports, one on the ocean and cryosphere and one on land.

 5. Switzerland at the United Nations Climate Action Summit